lelo204/ClassificationMetricsForImageExplanations/README.md

 ## Available mosaics

 We provide two data sets (located in folder _data_) that can be used to generate mosaics for the XAI evaluation (this is done by executing the script `xai_eval_scripy.py`; detailed instructions on how to run experiments see below).
-The authors of [[2]](#2) provide already generated mosaics in their [repository](https://github.com/HPAI-BSC/Focus-Metric#requirements), which can also be used with our code (modifications???).
+The authors of [[2]](#2) provide mosaics in their [repository](https://github.com/HPAI-BSC/Focus-Metric#requirements), which can also be used with our code.
+To do so, download the mosaics and copy them to `data\mosaics\`.
+When executing `xai_eval_script.py` the '--dataset' argument has to correspond to the mosaics (i.e. --dataset ilsvrc2012 for --mosaics ilsvrc2012_mosaics) and the '--mosaics_per_class' argument has to be None.

 ### Dataset Instructions